sonofagl1tch/AWSDetonationLab/README.md

         - https://app.logz.io/#/dashboard/apps
 - VirusTotal integration
   - https://documentation.wazuh.com/3.x/user-manual/capabilities/virustotal-scan/index.html

 # Things that cannot go into the cloudformation template and why
 - cloudwatch event Rules
   - cloudformation does not support this feature currently
 - route53 DNS
   - currently requires a public domain to be registered to be used so i cut it for cost reasons

+# additional considerations
+creating an AMI with encrypted volumes.
+I do this and modify the cloudformation template included in this repo to point to my private AMI versions for usage so all systems have full disk encryption.
+1. In the source account, create an EBS-backed custom AMI starting from a public AWS AMI in the source region.
+2. Add your encrypted EBS snapshots to the custom AMI, and give the target account access to the KMS encryption keys.
+3. Share your encrypted snapshots with the target account.
+4. Copy the snapshots to the target region and reencrypt them using the target account’s KMS encryption keys in the target region.
+5. Have the target account create an AMI using the encrypted EBS snapshots in the target region.

+  `aws ec2 copy-image --source-region us-east-1 --source-image-id ami-123abc456 --region us-east-1 --name "windows2k16-encrypted" --encrypted`

 # Getting Started
 This process will walk you through getting the core detonation lab automatically configured and additional processes for setting up each item